mikbe/eventable/README.markdown

 An incredibly simple way to add events to your classes.

 ##Description##

-Eventable provides a simple, easy to use and understand event model.
-Other's did way too much for my needs, I just wanted a simple way to add, listen, and fire events in a class.
+Provides an easy to use and understand event model.
+Other systems did way too much for my needs.
+I didn't need to monitor network IO ports, I didn't want a central loop that polled IO, I just wanted a simple way to add real, non-polled events to a class and to register other classes to listen for those events.

+If you want a simple way to add events to your classes without a bunch of other unrelated IO stuff this is the solution for you.
+(If you want to monitor IO events check out EventMachine)

+You don't have to worry about memory leaks either because Eventable only make a reference to the listening object when it needs to talk to it then it disposes of that reference.
+Best of all it will automatically remove registered listeners when they get garbage collected.

 Eventable couldn't be easier to use.

-This example just shows you the basics of using the module.
+This example shows the basics of using Eventable to add an event to a class and listen for that event.
 (Without threading it's a bit pointless):

     require 'eventable'

     class EventClass
       include Eventable

+      # This is all you have to do to add an event (after you include Eventable)
       event :stuff_happens

       # don't name your method fire_event, that's taken
       def do_event
         puts "firing :stuff_happens"
+        # And this is all you have to do to make the event happen
         fire_event(:stuff_happens, rand(1000))
       end

     end

     class ListenClass

       def stuff_happened(stuff)
         puts "stuff happened callback: #{stuff}"
       end

     end

-    # Now show it running
+    # Create an instance of a class that has an event
     evented   = EventClass.new

+    # Create a class that listens for that event
     listener  = ListenClass.new

+    # Register the listener with the instance that will have the event
     evented.register_for_event(event: :stuff_happens, listener: listener, callback: :stuff_happened)

+    # We'll just arbitrarilly fire the event to see how it works
     evented.do_event

+    # Wait just to be sure you see it happen
     sleep(1)

 This example shows you how you might actually use it in a multi-threaded environment but is a lot harder to read because of all the debug code: